-This is the key ingredient to Robotazia, robots with character, and if there is some story to accompany them so much the better.
+A key ingredient to Robotazia, is robots with character, and if there is some story to accompany them so much the better.

 Upcycled, re-purposed, or creative reuse.
 These are words we hear a lot lately.
 This is nothing new, just re-badged.
 The new thrifty.

 Now if there is one great thing about robots, it is that you can build them out of literally anything.

 Of course, we are not talking Boston Dynamics here, but science fiction knows no bounds, and it won't cost you a squillion bucks.